VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 Or write tests before the implementation to see how it becomes green.

 ### Class ≠ Unit
-Don't create a test file per every class.
+Don't create a test file for every class.
 Test code by units.
-Unit is a group of coherent classes that're hidden behind a [facade](https://en.wikipedia.org/wiki/Facade_pattern).
+A unit is a group of coherent classes that are hidden behind a [facade](https://en.wikipedia.org/wiki/Facade_pattern).
 Unit tests help you refactor code inside a unit.
-Just change code and run tests.
+Just change the code and run tests.